-Nestle Stock: Stable Prospects (OTCMKTS:NSRGF)
+Nestlé Stock: Stable Prospects (OTCMKTS:NSRGF)

 - Stable prospects supported by strong geographic and product diversification, exposure to growth categories, solid financials.

-Nestle (OTCPK:NSRGY) reported revenues of CHF 87.1 billion in 2021, up 3.3% YoY from CHF 84.3 billion the previous year.
+Nestlé (OTCPK:NSRGY) reported revenues of CHF 87.1 billion in 2021, up 3.3% YoY from CHF 84.3 billion the previous year.
 Organic sales growth reached 7.5% in 2021, its highest level in more than a decade, a noteworthy performance considering supply chain challenges during the year.
 Growth was split evenly between developed and developing markets.
-Nestle’s stellar organic sales growth outpaced rival Unilever (UL) who reported organic sales growth of 4.5% in 2021.
+Nestlé's stellar organic sales growth outpaced rival Unilever (UL) who reported organic sales growth of 4.5% in 2021.

 All three of these segments offer tremendous growth opportunities in the medium term.
 There has been a noticeable increase in pet adoptions around the world fueling opportunities across the entire pet care industry from pet food, pet grooming, and pet insurance.
 This presents a step up in demand for pet products in the coming years.